 An instance of Import has a namespace, which is a URI that identifies the namespace of the imported element, and also a name, which is a string that serves as a prefix in namespace-qualified names, such as typeRefs specifying imported ItemDefinitions and expressions referencing imported InformationItems.
-The namespace value should be globally unique, but the import name, which is typically a short business-friendly name, need be unique only within the importing model.
+The namespace value should be globally unique, but the import name, which is typically a short business-friendly name, must be distinct from the names of other imports, decision input data, business knowledge models, decision services, and item definitions within the importing model only.